miekg/xdoc/README.md

 Re-downloads everything every time.
 Need to store last commit and retrieve (implement poor man's git).

 Using a storage abstraction (+memory caching) would be nice.
+Right now _everything_ is cached in memory.

 ## TODO

 * Add some basic CSS to each markdown file.
 We can reference it and serve is from memory as well; use a default project that xdoc owns?
+Probably should live under a `/c/` or `/a/` (assets) route?
 * Think about references to files in the xdoc directory; we need to find (rewrite target?) somehow - should be done in the markdown renderer or source conventions?
 * Think about references to images, same story as for files?